Geysdorp

-Geysdorp is a town in Tswaing Local Municipality in the North West province of South Africa.
+Geysdorp Nkwane is a farming town in Tswaing Local Municipality in the North West province of South Africa, it has 2 Schools (Old HTS Geysdorp, Duikerbos), Garage station, Silos, mini suburb cottages, new location (Duikerbos) and village(Boschrand).
 The town is in the former Western Transvaal, some 24 km south-west of Delareyville.

 History

 It was laid out in 1895 on the farm "Paardefontein".
-Probably named after Commandant Nicolaas Claudius Gey van Pittius (1837-1893), Administrator of the Boer republic of Goshen.
+Probably named after Commandant Nicolaas Claudius Gey van Pittius (1837–1893), Administrator of the Boer republic of Goshen.